iron-io/iron_worker_ruby_ng/README.md

 ### merge_worker(path, name = nil)

 Merges worker located at path.
-If name is omited, camel-cased file name will be used.
+If name is omitted, camel-cased file name will be used.
 You can have only one worker merged per code package.

 ```ruby
 code.merge_worker 'my_worker.rb' # name will be MyWorker